 7 Most Common Database Security Issues And Fixes

-Data security is the prime concern of any organization now, and in the current time of big data, it becomes very complicated and skillful to administer database security measures.
+Data security is the prime concern of any organization now, and in the current time of big data, it becomes very complicated and skillful to administer database security measures such as Virtual CISO.
 In this article, we will discuss the most common database security issues from vulnerabilities found in terms of database security administration and tips to eliminate those.

 As of late, databases are the major targets of the hackers as these may contain very valuable information, which they can sell or misuse for monitory benefits.
 Such data may range from the personal demographics to financial data or corporate intellectual property data etc. Cybercriminals also may try to breach the servers and damage the databases in it.
 So, all in all, ensuring cybersecurity is a must.

 There are many recent incidents in which the hackers targeted the organizations which are dealing with personal user details.
 We have seen may major global brands like Facebook, Equifax, Google, Apple, Yahoo, Slack, and eBay all on trial for data breaches over the last few years.
 We even see it in small businesses like ourselves here at Matchbox Design Group.
 These types of rampant activities have raised an increasing need for data security applications and software as well as data testing.
 Let’s get on to the topic of the top vulnerabilities in data-driven systems and measures to eliminate them.

 #1.
 No Security Testing Is Done Before Database Deployment

 One major thing which weakens the database is the negligence of the administrators while planning and deploying databases.
 Even though they do functional testing to ensure optimized performance, this testing cannot ensure if the database is prone to any adverse data practices.
 So, it is essential to conduct website security testing using appropriate testing methodologies before deployment.

 #2.
 Poor Encryption Combined With Data Breaches